aaronbloomfield/ccc/hws/dex/index.md

 Here are all the files you will need:

-- [DEX.sol](DEX.sol.html) ([src](DEX.sol)): the interface, above, that your contract will need to implement; that file has many more comments in the file to describe what each function does
+- [IDEX.sol](IDEX.sol.html) ([src](IDEX.sol)): the interface, above, that your contract will need to implement; that file has many more comments in the file to describe what each function does
-- [EtherPricer.sol](EtherPricer.sol.html) ([src](EtherPricer.sol)): the interface that the two pricing smart contracts implement; the contract addresses for these are on the Collab landing page
+- [IEtherPriceOracle.sol](IEtherPriceOracle.sol.html) ([src](IEtherPriceOracle.sol)): the interface that the two pricing smart contracts implement; the contract addresses for these are on the Collab landing page
-- [EtherPricerConstant.sol](EtherPricerConstant.sol.html) ([src](EtherPricerConstant.sol)) is the contract implementation of EtherPricer.sol that always returns 100 in cents (formally: `10000`); note that the source code for the variable version is not being made available
+- [EtherPricerConstant.sol](EtherPricerConstant.sol.html) ([src](EtherPricerConstant.sol)) is the contract implementation of IEtherPriceOracle.sol that always returns 100 in cents (formally: `10000`); note that the source code for the variable version is not being made available
 - [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)): the ERC-165 interface, which the DEX interface extends
 - [IERC20Metadata.sol](IERC20Metadata.sol.html) ([src](IERC20Metadata.sol)): the same file from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment, which your token cryptocurrency implements
 - [IERC20.sol](IERC20.sol.html) ([src](IERC20.sol)): The full ERC-20 interface, which the IERC20Metadata contract extends